-One of the purposes of this study is to explore whether it is possible to get the enhanced cooperation in tag based models while allowing some hospitality, or cooperation with dissimilar others, to evolve.
-To this end we introduce the possibility that agents are occasionally unable to recognize the tag of an opponent due to some limitations to their perception.
-Limitations in perception may be due to some external environmental condition, such as darkness or fog, or it could be specific to individuals, with some having a better ability to perceive tags than others.
-We analyze both situations.
+We also wish to explore the effect of imperfect perception of tags on the evolution of cooperation and the extent to which the perception of tags can evolve.
+To this end we introduce the possibility that individuals are occasionally unable to recognize the tag of an opponent due to some limitations in their perception.
+Limitations in perception may be due to some exogenous environmental condition, such as darkness or fog, or it could be endogenous, with some individuals having a better ability to perceive tags than others.
+We analyse both situations.